Affordable housing in Canada: 2000s

 The TD report concluded that municipalities need a more sustainable funding arrangement, and provinces need to play a more active role in affordable housing, becoming leaders within the Affordable Housing Framework agreement.

 By 2004, 1.7 million Canadians experienced housing affordability issues.

-From 2009 through 2104, the federal government budgeted $388 million a year for the housing sector.
+As of 2006, the CMHC directed those needing subsidized housing for low-income households to the municipal government.
+In 2011 the Canadian Federation of Municipalities called for better coordination between the three levels of government as the expanded responsibilities were either "unfunded or underfunded."

+All levels of government in Canada began to include housing policies and strategies that responded to the homelessness crisis although anti-poverty strategies and programs to end homelessness.
+Activists said that the efforts were insufficient, inefficient, or unsustainable.

 The number of rental units declined starting in 2005.

+The 2006 Canadian federal budget "provided $300 million for affordable housing in the territories."

 By 2007, affordability of housing was a problem for low and middle income Canadians.
 Canadians in the lowest quintile who were in renters households were 18 times more likely than the average household to experience affordability problems.

-The 2006 Canadian federal budget "provided $300 million for affordable housing in the territories."

 With historically low interest rates, and readily available debt and mortgage financing in 2007, Canada's housing market was in a period of strong growth.
 Affordable housing was a relative measure.
 At the same time private affordable rental stock across Canada was low.
 In many cities the vacancy rate for affordable rental units was less than 1%.

-In the 21st century, the gap between incomes of the upper quintile and lower quintile reached unprecedented extremes according to reports in 2006 and 2010.
+According to reports in 2006 and 2010, the gap between incomes of the upper quintile and lower quintile reached unprecedented extremes in the 21st century.
 Households in the upper quintile—particularly in large affluent urban areas—could afford to purchase houses for investment and/or residency at higher prices by taking advantage of the low interest rates.
 Between 1997 and 2007, 1% or 246,000 Canadians earned average incomes of $405,000 representing 32% of all growth in incomes.
 There were 24.6 million tax filers in Canada in 2007.
 The richest 1% made more than $169,000 and had an average income of $404,000.
 The richest 0.1% made more than $621,000 and had an average income of $1.49 million.
 The richest 0.01% made more than $1.85 million and had an average income of $3.83 million.

-Income levels in the upper quintile have increased exponentially while those in lower quintiles have remained stagnant. housing prices and construction costs rose dramatically in Canada as they did elsewhere in the world.
+Income levels in the upper quintile have increased exponentially while those in lower quintiles have remained stagnant.

+From 2009 through 2014, the federal government budgeted $388 million a year for the housing sector.

-The 2009 Canadian federal budget allocated funds for the period covering (2009–2011): renovation and energy retrofits to social housing ($1 billion); to build housing for low-income seniors ($400 million); to build social housing for persons with disabilities ($75 million); to support social housing in the North ($200 million); low-cost loans to municipalities to improve housing-related infrastructure ($2 billion) as part of Canada's Economic Action Plan.
+The 2009 Canadian federal budget allocated funds for the period covering 2009–2011: renovation and energy retrofits to social housing ($1 billion); to build housing for low-income seniors ($400 million); to build social housing for persons with disabilities ($75 million); to support social housing in the North ($200 million); low-cost loans to municipalities to improve housing-related infrastructure ($2 billion) as part of Canada's Economic Action Plan.